BlaqueDevs/se-assignment-day-4-software-project-management-Valereng/README.md

 3. Define Clear Requirements – Avoid scope creep by ensuring well-defined project requirements from the start.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
+##Waterfall: A linear and sequential approach where each phase (requirements, design, implementation, testing, deployment, maintenance) must be completed before moving to the next.

+Agile: An iterative and flexible approach where projects are divided into smaller increments (sprints) and continuously improved based on feedback.
+##Waterfall Methodology

+✅ Advantages:

+Well-structured, making it easy to manage and plan.

+Clear documentation ensures continuity even if team members change.

+Works well for projects with fixed requirements and scope.

+❌ Disadvantages:

+Rigid, making it difficult to adapt to changes.

+Late testing phase may lead to costly errors.

+Customers may not see the product until the end, leading to dissatisfaction.
+##Agile Methodology

+✅ Advantages:

+Highly flexible, allowing for changes based on user feedback.

+Faster delivery of working software.

+Encourages customer collaboration, reducing misunderstandings.

+Continuous testing ensures fewer defects.

+❌ Disadvantages:

+Requires active customer involvement, which may not always be feasible.

+Less documentation, which might create challenges in long-term maintenance.

+Harder to estimate costs and timelines due to evolving requirements.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?